 When buying yeast for pizza dough, remember that you don’t know under which circumstances it was held in the supermarket before you purchased it.

 The yeast could have been killed, or the lifespan might have been shortened due to inefficient quality control measures.

 The average supermarket does not carry fresh yeast.
 It can only be bought at specialty stores, while the dry yeast is never kept in the refrigerator section.

-For this reason, we always recommend that you should activate it before using it.
-Doing this provides a sense of security that will save you time and money.
+For this reason, we always recommend activating it before using it.
+Doing this provides a sense of security, saving you time and money.

-Because if you mix the flour with dead yeast, you will end up discarding all the flour and starting the process all over again.
+Because if you mix the flour with dead yeast, you will discard all the flour and start the process all over again.

 Why is yeast a popular microorganism?

 It is highly recommended that you weigh it the same as you would for any other pizza dough ingredient — by weight instead of volume.
 If you want to be precise, you can always get a digital pocket scale that measures to the hundredth of a gram (0.01grams).

 Why Do We Need to Use Yeast in Pizza Dough?

 Yeast is used in pizza making to leaven the dough, or in simpler terms, rising the dough, developing the gluten and contributing delicious yeast flavor to your pizza crust.